 Other symptoms of this disease that can occur in males:

-A physical examination confirms the presence of the swollen glands.
-No testing is usually required.
+A physical exam shows swollen glands.
+No testing is required in most cases.

 Infection of other organs may occur, including orchitis.